strongloop/strongloop.com2/_posts/2015-04-21-async-error-handling-expressjs-es7-promises-generators.md

 }))
 ```

 Also **DO** use custom error classes like `BadRequestError` as it makes sorting errors out easier.
-You can learn more in this list of courses that includes [details on learning Javascript](https://generalassemb.ly/coding/full-stack-web-development):
+You can learn more in courses that includes [details on learning Javascript](https://generalassemb.ly/coding/full-stack-web-development):

 ```js
 app.use(function (err, req, res, next) {